-The Board of Directors of Hope House determined in the fall of 1991 it's first priority was to build a new home or remodel an existing one.
-On March 24, 1992, the Hope House Board of Directors purchased a 2,600 square foot house from 218 W. Pine Partnership for $60,000.
-Hope House founders raised $15,000 and the remaining $45,000 was provided by an anonymous individual interested in promoting the building of additional AIDS housing in Minnesota.
+In the fall of 1991 the board determined that its first priority was to build a new home or remodel an existing one.
+On March 24, 1992, the organization purchased a 2,600-square foot house located on the campus of St. Mary’s Church from 218 W. Pine Partnership for $60,000.
+Hope House founders raised $15,000 and the remaining $45,000 was provided through an anonymous gift from an individual interested in promoting the building of additional AIDS housing in Minnesota.

-Most of the remodeling, and the finish work in the addition, was done by volunteer crews from local area chruches and the community.
-The costs of renovation and the addition were kept down while community ownership of the project was strenghtened.
+Most of the remodeling in the original structure, and the finish work in the addition was completed by volunteer crews from local area churches and the community.
+Building costs were kept to a minimum while community ownership of the project was strengthened.
 Many people and corporations donated materials, furniture and household items to Hope House.
-The construction process was completed on August 31, 1993.
-Hope House accepted its first resident in December, 1993.
+The construction process was completed on August 31, 1993, and Hope House accepted its first resident in December 1993.

 Fast forward to summer 2021, coupled with a new awareness about how to maneuver a pandemic, and a deeper understanding of, and an organizational commitment to developing programming that further embraced diversity, inclusion, and equity we decided as an organization to tackle our future through reevaluating our mission and developing an inspirational vision that intentionally made space for accelerated growth and greater impact.

 After multiple meetings and much reflection, the Board and Staff created a new mission from “providing a nonjudgmental home with compassionate care that respects the dignity of people living with HIV/AIDS” to Hope House will “provide people experiencing life-changing health challenges access to compassionate care that respects their dignity and choices.”
 Coupled with a new vision “a future where all people have access to programs and services to live their best life!”.